Ecolab (ECL) Q2 2017 Results - Earnings Call Transcript

 Douglas M. Baker, Jr. - Ecolab, Inc.

 Oh.
 Yes.
 Sorry.
-I missed the point (46:00) there.
+I missed the pun there.
 Yeah, it's embedded in the guidance.
-Otherwise, I wouldn't have (46:04) offered the comment.
+Otherwise, I wouldn't have offered the comment.
 But I would say, we look at kind of peak Q3 on raws, but we also have pricing increasing in Q3, so the delta is more in our favor in Q3 than it was in Q2 because it takes a little time for pricing to catch up with raws.
 Additionally, our hedge, which we've talked about and said it was principally first half challenge dissipates down in the third quarter versus the first two and basically gone in the fourth quarter.

 Dan Dolev - Instinet LLC